ldrozdz93/cpp-visitor-pattern/README.md

 # What is this?
-This repo provides the building blocks for implementing the Visitor design pattern in c++
+This repo provides the building blocks for implementing the Visitor design pattern in c++.

 # How does it work?
 The Visitor pattern implementation provided by this repository allows the user to